ONLINE TRANSNATIONAL TRAINING WORKSHOP FOR JUDGES, PROSECUTORS AND LAWYERS

 - End of mutual trust?
 Judicial cooperation with the UK and Northern Ireland after Brexit

-The group-exercise will focus on the application of the NS test before national courts, in situations where the Member State competent to address the request of asylum is experiencing rule of law challenges.
-Special attention will be devoted to the issue of the burden of proof and to the instruments of horizontal and vertical cooperation available.
+The group-exercise will focus on application of the LM test before national courts, with special attention on the burden of proof and the instruments of horizontal and vertical cooperation available.
 In order to promote active engagement, participants will be divided in small-groups, hosted in different online rooms, and will discuss the proposed case together with facilitators from the TRIIAL project team.

 You will learn through: